 Other requirements are that the disciplinary procedure must be conducted in good faith and not arbitrarily, capriciously, perversely or irrationally.
-The procedure must also comply with the principles of natural justice, in particular the member’s right to have a reasonable opportunity to respond to the allegations made.
+The procedure must also comply with the principles of natural justice, in particular the member’s or athlete’s right to have a reasonable opportunity to respond to the allegations made.
 Some rules give the organisation a great deal of discretion in the procedure adopted, and the courts are unlikely to interfere as long as the organisation complies with the basic requirements set out above.

 “Ben Moorhead’s professionalism and attention to detail is commended and we would thoroughly recommend [Hewitson Moorhead] to any sport governing body or charitable organisation wishing to engage them”